 Check with your travel insurer whether your policy covers you when using a motorcycle, quad bike or similar vehicle.
 Your policy may not cover you for accidents that occur while using these vehicles.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.

 Private taxis are available at airports and hotels.
 Private taxis in Trinidad and Tobago are unmetered and unmarked but can be identified by vehicle registration plates beginning with 'H'.
 The airport is served by the Airport Taxi Drivers' Cooperative.

 Crime occurs on route and 'maxi taxis' (mini-buses) services.
 See Safety and security.

 Avoid public transport due to safety concerns.
 See Safety and security.

 A number of cruise vessels stop in Trinidad and Tobago.
 See Going on a cruise?

 An inter-island ferry operates between Trinidad and Tobago.
 Cancellations may occur with little or no notice.
 Check the status of your travel with the Port Authority.

 A water taxi operates between Port of Spain and San Fernando.
 Purchase tickets at water taxi terminals.

 Penalties for drug offences are severe and possession of even small quantities of illegal drugs, including marijuana, may lead to imprisonment.
-When departing, visitors are thoroughly screened for drug possession.
-More information:
+When departing, visitors are screened thoroughly for drugs.
+More information: Drugs

 Penalties for some serious crimes, including murder and treason, include the death penalty.